 How to make tofu spinach ricotta

 To make vegan spinach ricotta, thaw the spinach, place it in a colander, and press out the excess water.
 Then, add it to the ricotta.
-Stir the spinach in with a spoon if you prefer it to remain in larger pieces, or add the spinach to the food processor and blend if you like it to be more discreet in the ricotta.
+Stir the spinach in with a spoon if you prefer it to remain in larger pieces, or add it to the food processor and blend it if you want it to be more discreet in the ricotta.

 A tray of vegan spinach and ricotta stuffed shells before the sauce has been put on.